itchyshin/meta-analysis-demo/README.md

 ![](README_files/figure-markdown_github/forest2-1.png)

-We can calculate many different kinds of effect sizes with `escalc`; other common effect size statistics include *Z**r* (Fisher's z-transformed correlation).
+We can calculate many different kinds of effect sizes with `escalc`; other common effect size statistics include *Zr* (Fisher's z-transformed correlation).
 By the way, along with my colleagues, I have proposed a new standardized effect size called lnCVR (the log of coefficient of variation ratio -- mouthful!), which compare variability of two groups rather than means.
 See whether you can calculate it with these data.
 Actually, the development version of `metafor`, let you do this with `escalc`-- [github page](https://github.com/cran/metafor). lnCVR is called "CVR" in `escalc`.
 Actually, if you re-analysis this data with lnCVR, you may be able to publish a paper!
 Nobody has done it yet.
 Do it tonight!

 ### Fixed-effect and random-effects models